placer-toolkit/placer-style-guide/README.md

     - **Example:** Select the **General** tab.
 - But for UI element names that end in some punctuation mark, like an ellipsis (`…`) or an exclamation mark (`!`), omit the full stop.
     - **Example:** Navigate to **File > Save as…**

-## 5. Terminology

-Maintain consistent terminology across all content.

-- **Placer Toolkit:** Always refer to the product by its full, capitalised name.
-- **Components:** Always capitalise specific component names (e.g., Animation, Button Group, QR Code).
-- **User:** Refer to the audience as “user” or “you”.
-Avoid “customer”, “client” or “developer” unless the context specifically requires it.
-- **Open‐source:** Use this term as displayed on the website.
-- **Customisation:** Use this spelling (with an “s”).

 ---